-Participants will confirm their trace contact information and either complete a paper version of a health agreement/symptom survey OR use a tablet to complete a health agreement/symptom survey.
+Participants will confirm their information for contact tracing purposes and either complete a paper version of a health agreement/symptom survey OR use a tablet to complete a health agreement/symptom survey.
+Participants need to complete a survey for each day of the program.
 In the health agreement/symptom survey, they will attest they are not exhibiting any COVID-19 symptoms, do not have a fever of 100.4° F or higher, have not been exposed to someone who has tested positive for COVID-19 in last 14 days, and are not living with someone who is currently quarantined.
 Signage should clearly indicate traffic flow and the facility set-up to maintain social distancing.

 - Consider using signage, traffic cones, chairs, buckets, tape, sidewalk chalk, or other methods to mark participant path and the required six feet distance. - Upon arrival, participants should report to the registration table.
 Each participant will verify information on the registration form and verify they do not have any symptoms using either a paper form or electronic means.
 Participant responses are confidential, so do not require them to respond verbally to medical questions.
 A poster of COVID-19 symptoms or a handout can facilitate this process.
-Keep the registration list after the program. - If using a tablet/computer, clipboard, or other items that need to be handled by each participant, the shared item must be disinfected after each use. - o If using paper form, have participants hold it up and show you their attestation.
+Keep the registration list after the program.
+Care should be taken to avoid one person being in close contact with several others during check-in.
+For example, plexiglass shields or barriers (e.g., tables) should be used to ensure six feet of separation to limit close face-to-face contact. - If using a tablet/computer, clipboard, or other items that need to be handled by each participant, the shared item must be disinfected after each use. - o If using paper form, have participants hold it up and show you their attestation.
 Then ask the participant to drop the form in a box.
-After the program, these forms should be kept in a locked file cabinet for six months.
+Extension faculty and staff will maintain control of the box until the forms can be removed and placed in a locked file cabinet at the Extension office for six months under the supervision of the Area Extension Director.
+After six months, university protocol will be used to determine the storage of the documents.